MahmoudHousam/data-engineering/Module_1/README.md

 - Terraform
 - Google Cloud SDK
 - Create GCP account and set configurations for your project

+## Objective

+By the end of this module, you should be familiarized with the following

+- Build two Docker images: PostgreSQL and PG-Admin4
+- Run two containers and linking them with a Docker network
+- Create a simple pipeline that will ingest a dataset from the web and pull it to a PostgreSQL database in batches.
+  Till now, the dataset is pulled from the NY taxi data hub but soon a synthetic patient data will be used.
-- Exemplify GCP and Terraform to create a GCP bucket and a BigQuery basic dataset
+- Exemplify GCP and Terraform to create a GCP bucket and a BigQuery basic dataset instance

 ## Installing Chocolatey